Natural

 Re: formula manufacturers building AAP hdqtrs.
 It's like Mobil funding TV

 nature shows.
 It's the best and cheapest PR in the world.
-Plus, now AAP is
+Plus, now AAP is indebted to these manufacturers and will be less likely to let the truth

 about formula be known.